TLATER/nix-webapps/CONTRIBUTING.md

 bit of Python.
 Here, still, the interactive python shell is very useful - you can simply run any commands you would expect to run in the test in your shell, and see what they do.

-Currently, only tests for `x86_64-linux` are exposed, because there should really be no meaningful changes between architectures for this and adding more platforms just adds boilerplate.
-Should you need to run tests on another architecture, feel free to add the boilerplate.

 ## Working on the builders